oopsmonk/documentation/client-libraries/1.5/libraries/wallet.md

 # IOTA Wallet Library

 The wallet library is a stateful package with a standardised interface for developers to build applications involving IOTA value transactions.
+It is recommended to use this library if it's your main goal to transfer IOTA tokens.
+This library supports handling and monitoring multiple account/addresses at the same time.

 ## Rust
 ---------------